Transport in the Dominican Republic: Roadways

 Five main highways (DR-1, DR-2, DR-3, DR-4, DR-5) connect the Dominican Republic's biggest cities and tourist centers; they are in good condition.
 There are nearly 19705 km of highways and roads, 9,872 being paved and 9833 km (2002 est.) unpaved.
-Like any underdeveloped nation, the Dominican Republic suffers from a lack of good paved roads to connect smaller towns and less populated areas, though work on paving them proceeds; major town roads are kept in good condition.
+Like any underdeveloped nation, the Dominican Republic suffers from a lack of good paved roads to connect smaller towns and less populated areas, though work on paving them proceeds.
+Major town roads are kept in good condition.

+Motorists drive on the right-hand side of the road.

 Public transportation

 Mass transit

 The Santo Domingo Metro is the first mass transit system in the country, and the second among Caribbean & Central American nations.
 It is the most extensive metro system in the region by length and total number of stations.
 On February 27, 2008, the incumbent president Leonel Fernández test-rode the system for the first time, and thereafter free service was offered several times.
 Commercial service began on January 30, 2009.
 Several additional lines are currently planned.

-Santiago Light Rail is a planned light rail system, still at the development stage, in the Dominican Republic's second-largest city Santiago de los Caballeros; its construction was once slated to begin in mid-2008 but is currently on hold, due to lack of approval and of central government funds.
+Santiago Light Rail is a planned light rail system, still at the development stage, in the Dominican Republic's second-largest city Santiago de los Caballeros.
+Construction was slated to begin in mid-2008 but is currently on hold, due to lack of approval and of central government funds.